Haydn / Wennäkoski / Beethoven

 For as much as I could tell, all instruments have undergone modernization, i.e., they have the same longer and steeper fingerboard, slightly longer neck, and higher string tension as typical (ubiquitous) modern string instruments.
 One may deplore this, but with truly baroque string instruments, modern repertoire would hardly be playable.
 For the most part, the modernization affects the volume, rather than the tone quality.
 For the latter, using gut strings (and possibly tuning to a’=415 Hz) would still be helpful.
 Ilya Gringolts used gut G and D strings, Anahit Kurtikyan played on gut G, D, and A strings [Many thanks to Ilya Gringolts for information on the strings!].
 Gut E strings are barely an option on modern (or modernized) violins, due to the larger tension.

 For both the articulation and the tone quality, the bow (along with the way in which one uses it) can be as important as the strings / the instrument.
-For the Haydn quartet, the ensemble used shorter classical bows (Claudius Herrmann even used a baroque bow), rather than the long, modern “Tourte” type bows.
+In the Haydn quartet, the ensemble used shorter classical bows (Claudius Herrmann even used a baroque bow), rather than the long, modern “Tourte” type bows.
 For the Beethoven, the ensemble (except for the cellist) used classical or transitional bows.
 [Many thanks to Ilya Gringolts for extra information on this!]

 With the baroque, classical (or transitional) bow, the artist applies less pressure.
 More important in many cases is the length of the modern bow.
 It allows for long, uninterrupted tones.
 At the same time, it brings a certain danger (even a tendency, with some) to apply “Nachdrücken” when accelerating the bow towards the end of a note (to reach the end of the bow).
 I can happily say that I did not even hear a hint of Nachdrücken in this concert!